Bonds offer investors, in theory, a lower-risk alternative to

 In recent years the low level of volatility has become particularly attractive to investors, given the large falls and high levels of volatility in stock markets.

 However, many investors hold bond funds for the income they provide.
-Bonds pay investors a regular coupon which investors can withdraw or reinvest in their funds as they wish.
+Bonds pay investors a regular

+What are the main risks?
 Investing in bonds means missing out on the potential upside of equities as well as the downside.

-ALT_TAGInflation, a fall in the value of a currency, is also a risk, as it can erode the real value of a bond, particularly one with a longer maturity date.
+Inflation, a fall in the value of a currency, is also a risk, as it can erode the real value of a bond, particularly one with a longer maturity date.

 If the currency you are paid back in is worth less than it was when you bought the bond, you have less real purchasing power.